 Maldon smoked sea salt, for garnish

-Prepare a rocks glass by running a lime around the rim and coating it with the flake salt.
+Prepare a rocks glass by running a lime around the rim and coating it with Maldon salt.
+(We flavored ours with chile.)
 Fill the glass with ice.

 Plop all the ingredients (minus the garnish) into a cocktail shaker with plenty of ice and shake, shake, shake your moneymaker.
 The more you shake, the yummier the drink.
 Using the strainer, pour the cocktail into the prepared glass.
 Slide a persimmon slice on the edge of the glass for beauty points.